 UNCLAIMED PROPERTY TAX REFUNDS

 California Revenue and Taxation Code sections 5097 and 5102 provide that property tax refunds which remain unclaimed for four (4) years may be transferred (escheated) to the county general fund on order of the board of supervisors.
-At the end of the four-year period, those items in excess of $10 must be published as notification that the money will become the property of the county after a designated date if it is left unclaimed.
-Escheatment to the general fund occurs if a verified claim is not filed by the designated date forty-five days after the date of publication.
+At the end of the four-year period, those items in excess of $10 are posted as notification that the money will become the property of the county after a designated date if it is left unclaimed.
+Escheatment to the general fund occurs if a verified claim is not filed by September 8, 2015.
 After this date, money left unclaimed will become the property of the county and can no longer be claimed.

 There are three easy steps to claim your refund.

-A copy of the Unclaimed Property Tax Refund list is also available for your review at our main office or at any branch location through San Diego County.
+A copy of the Unclaimed Property Tax Refund list is also available for your review at our main office or at any branch location throughout San Diego County.

 Fill out the Unclaimed Property Tax Refund Claim Form.
-Detailed instructions are included with the form.
+Detailed instructions and information are included with the form.

 You must SIGN the claim form or your claim will be returned.
 Make sure you have read the instructions and made copies of all required documents.

-After completing and signing the claim affirmation form, send it to:
+After completing and signing the claim, send it to:

 San Diego County Treasurer Tax Collector